peadargrant/automation/lab01_client_setup/setup_lab.md

 	git config --global user.name "Your name here" git config --global user.email "D00000000@student.dkit.ie"

+Of course, you could instead use the provided `git_config.ps1` script which will do this for you!

 ## Task 9: Commit and push your work from this lab